anvilgeorge/anti-scraping-tool/README.md

 Tools to prevent web scraping

 The tools first identify the ip address of the party you would like to ban, ie. an ip address that is making a significant number of web requests.
-It then provides all of the ip addressess associated with that party.
+It then provides all of the ip addresses associated with that party.
 Those addresses are then added to the packet filter and blocked.

 This is not meant to be a plug and play tool.
 You will need to adapt it for your environment.